UniversalDependencies/docs/_fi-dep/nmod-own.md

 shortdef : 'haver'
 ---

-In Finnish, there is no equivalent for the verb *have*.
+In Finnish, there is no direct equivalent to the verb *have*.
 Rather, *having* is expressed using the verb *olla*, *to be*.
 For instance, the meaning of the sentence *I have a pen* would be expressed in Finnish by *Minulla on kynä*, literally *"At me is a pen"*.
 In TDT, these so called *possessive clauses* (omistuslause)  are analyzed as a subtype to *existential clauses*, (eksistentiaalilause)  making the thing had (*kynä* in the previous example) the subject.

 <!-- TODO For more information on special cases of subjects, see Section [subj-obj](#sec-subj-obj). -->